Nutrient Content Claims and Foods Sold in Restaurants and Food Service Establishments

 More information on these statements can be found in the Nutrition Labelling Information Letter.

 The amended regulations do not provide for carbohydrate claims on foods sold in Canada.
-This means that " low carbohydrate" and " reduced carbohydrate" claims will no longer be allowed on foods sold in Canada.
-Other statements such as " net carbs" and " digestible carbs" are also not acceptable.
-More information can be found in the information letter on carbohydrate claims on the CFIA web site.
+This means that "low carbohydrate" and "reduced carbohydrate" claims will no longer be allowed on foods sold in Canada.
+Other statements such as "net carbs" and "digestible carbs" are also not acceptable.
+More information can be found in the information letter on carbohydrate claims.

 Originally issued August 25, 2005 (Information Letter To Industry)